winnawat/bugfixtime/README.md

 - Ridge Regression root mean squared error: 187.55
 - Decision Tree root mean squared error: 186.65
 - Random Forest root mean squared error: 186.57

 Based on the errors alone, Random Forest appears to be the best choice, with the smallest error among the models attempted.

 ## Plot of predicted DaysToFix vs actual DaysToFix - Random Forest
 Comparing the predicted values against the actual values.
 This gives a quick overview of the quality of predictions.

-### Utility Function
+## Utility Function
+In order to mimic a real life scenario where predictions translate to cost, this project will also attempt to evaluate the models' performance using a utility function.
+This involves defining a hypothetical situation which translates the predictions into actual cost.
-Implementing a utility function in a hypothetical situation.
+**Implementing a utility function in a hypothetical situation.**
 Over-prediction would cost $100 excess spending per day.
 Under-prediction would cost $150 excess spending per day.
 With this imbalanced cost function,